yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 <div class="try-it">
   <h2>Turn & Talk: Incrementing Numbers</h2>
   <p>Incrementing numbers like what we just looked at above is something developers do very frequently.</p>
-  <p>With your partner, brainstorm some examples of numbers incrementing in real apps that you use.</p>
+  <p>Brainstorm some examples of numbers incrementing in real apps that you use.
+Be ready to share what you brainstormed!</p>
 </div>

 Takeaways: